 That legwork above could have been avoided by the use of panoramic length canvases turned vertically (which I didn’t have, unfortunately!) …I think the closest size that is already pre-stretched would be 24″ by 48″.

-You can certainly build your own folding privacy screen with three or four panels if you want as three and four are what I have normally seen up-close.
+You can certainly build your own folding privacy screen with four panels if you want – three and four are what I have normally seen up-close.

 Things You’re Gonna Need For Your DIY Folding Privacy Screen

-- At least four metal door hinges (six if you are wanting a four panel screen)
+- At least four metal door hinges (six for a four panel screen)

 - Small metal braces